ombbhatt/ombbhatt.github.io/_pages/about.md

 - How do cognitive science understandings of concepts (representational forms, relations, compositionality, etc.) inform our understanding of the same in AI models?
 How can we show formal evidence of similarities/divergences between models and cognitive processing using the mechanistic interpretability toolkit?

 - Do human-like linguistic generalizations emerge in language models?
 Do models "learn" language like we do?
-What linguistic phenomena show disparaties between models and humans, and what does that tell us about the reasoning that is derivable using only language?
+What linguistic phenomena show disparities between models and humans, and what does that tell us about the reasoning that is derivable using only language?

 - What are the neural correlates of AI models?
 Encoding models can predict neuronal responses for both vision and language -- can we perform mechanistic interventions on them to identify brain-like architectural components?
 Can we find neural circuits or do lesion-like experiments with models?